 Cambodia

-Water, sanitation and hygiene - known as WASH - are priorities in our programs.
-We help families and communities build sanitary bathrooms for houses, schools and health centers.
+Water, sanitation and hygiene—known as WASH—are priorities in our programs.
+We help families and communities build sanitary bathrooms for houses and schools, and we work to increase access to clean water year-round.
 We also help share information about good hygiene practices so people can protect their health.

 Our goal is to support all Cambodians as they work to end hunger and poverty in their country.